AndrewDurrant/open-mic-client/NOTES.md

 4- Add local user nav with: most recent(default), favorites, and my Videos

 !!!!
 Use github repo -> thinkful-ed -> blogful-client ->Branch: login-endpoint

+**Thursday 5.28.2020**
+Issues:
+1- client side does not check for auth soon enough.
+An unauthorized user can log in and the front end thinks they are now authorized.
+It is only once they try to comment or upload a video(protected endpoints) that they are denied access.

+2- So we do not return anything from delete and patch requests?

+3-